MarkH817/lion-byte.com/src/posts/js-crash-course.md

 ## Modules

-You can have functions, classes, and constants `export`ed frome one file and `require`d / `import`ed in another.
+You can have functions, classes, and constants `export`ed from one file and `require`d / `import`ed in another.

 Let's have a simple example.
 Assume that both files are in the same directory.